Great Baikal Trail: Summer projects

 The summer is the most active season for GBT.
-They run several two-week trail-building projects around Lake Baikal.

 Winter projects

 In winter there is no trail-building, but other projects take place.
-Participants create signs, trail descriptions, booklets and other promotion materials for the trails and protected areas around Lake Baikal.

 Language projects

 Eco-English is typically a ten-day full English language immersion program aimed towards Russian participants with at least an intermediate English level, to learn and practice English.
 During the program, there are English classes with environmental focus, interactive activities, and trail building.

 Educational projects

 Besides the standard trail building projects, GBT also conducts educational projects, often in partnership with other groups.
-These projects vary depending on the focus and desire of each individual organizational partner.

 Leadership courses

-The Great Baikal Trail organizes annual leadership courses for young, energetic, and inquisitive individuals who love travelling, intercultural communication, and Lake Baikal.
+The Great Baikal Trail organizes annual leadership courses for young, energetic, and inquisitive individuals.

 Courses for crew leaders

 A crew leader is a GBT specialist who has been trained in trail construction and maintenance, and who has shown an ability to manage international teams in an outdoor setting.

 GBT Youth Club

 In 2003, the GBT Youth Club was formed for the coordination of activities within the organization.
 Members often have the opportunity to participate in the international programs of organizations such as EarthCorps, based in Seattle.